A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The Riemann mapping version

 We can draw a few important conclusions from the derivations in \S \ref{sec:27a}.
 For the sake of exposition, we will in this section focus on the angle $\ang$ at the wall, and we will move the corner from $\pm 1$ to $0$; angled crests and other singularities in the middle of the surface can be handled similarly.
-Let $\ang$ be the angle at the corner.
-Then the Riemann mapping $\Phi(z)\approx z^r$ at the corner, where $r \ang = \f{\pi}{2}$.
-By \eqref{eq:63}, ${Z_{,\aa}} = (\Phi^{-1})_{z'}$.
-Therefore,